scality/metalk8s/docs/glossary.rst

      For more details, see `Loki documentation <https://grafana.com/docs/loki/latest/>`_.

+   memberlist
+     memberlist is a Go library that manages cluster membership and member failure detection using a gossip based protocol. memberlist is eventually consistent but converges quickly on average.

    Namespace
      A Namespace is a Kubernetes abstraction to support multiple virtual clusters backed by the same physical cluster, providing a scope for